digitalgroove/RoboND-Kinematics-Project/README.md

 - Start a loop to go through all the end-effector poses received from the request
 - Get only trajectory points (positions) from the service message (it also contains velocities, accelerations, and efforts)

-## Third part of implementation: Inverse Kinematics
+## 4.Third part of implementation: Inverse Kinematics
 **Goal is to calculate the joint angles based on the position and orientation of the end-effector.**

 Steps (please see **IK_server.py** for the full implementation in Python):